-To keep track of all live images in the current group, you can activate the sequencer.
+To keep track of all live images in the current group, you can activate the camera sequencer or the group sequencer.
 When the sequencer is activated, all live images of the camera group are displayed one after another in a small window.
 You can move this window to any location and enlarge it or make it smaller.